Understanding franchise fees and local access fees

 • Amount of electricity consumed

 The distribution cost is approved by the Alberta Utilities Commission.
-The City uses the monthly RRO* on the personal customer usage in calculating the LAF.
-This means the percentage of your bill attributed to the LAF may vary.
+The City uses the monthly Regulated Rate Option (RRO)* on personal customer usage in calculating the franchise fee.
+This means the percentage of your bill attributed to franchise fees may vary.
 The percentage changes depending on what price you pay for electricity.

 RRO (no electrical contract) Contract